Health minister warns on targets as waiting times rise

 Most people were still opposed to concentrating services in fewer, larger hospitals, believing their local hospital should provide every type of service.

-However, the poll found most people then said they did not mind travelling for specialist care if it meant the care would be higher quality.'Prepared to accept change'
+However, the poll found most people then said they did not mind travelling for specialist care if it meant the care would be higher quality.

 The survey found: